your oven to 350 degrees F (180 degrees C). Butter two baking sheets and place

 or just until the edges of the cookies are barely tinged with brown.
 Remove from

 oven and gently transfer the cookies to a wire rack to cool completely.
-These
+In a

-cookies will keep at room temperature for about one week or they can be frozen
+cookies will keep at room temperature for about 10 days or they can be frozen

 for several months.